UWA-CITS5206-DMR/dmrserver/docs/PROJECT_SUMMARY.md

 - Permission Classes and Key Points:
   - `PatientPermission`: student read-only; instructor full; admin full.
   - `ObservationPermission`: student can only CRUD their own records (object-level check `obj.user == request.user`); instructor read-only; admin full.
-  - `LabRequestPermission` (Student-side): student can create and read their own requests; instructor read-only (full CRUD on instructor-side).
-  - `InstructorOnlyPermission`: only instructor/admin can access (instructor-side).
+  - `IsInstructor`: ensures only instructor/admin can access instructor-side views.
-  - `FileAccessPermission`: admin/instructor can access all files; student can only access `ApprovedFile` bound to their "completed" `LabRequest`, and is restricted by `page_range`.
+  - `FileAccessPermission`: admin/instructor can access all files; student can only access `ApprovedFile` bound to their "completed" requests (e.g., `ImagingRequest` or `BloodTestRequest`), and is restricted by `page_range`.
   - `FileManagementPermission`: only instructor/admin can manage files (CRUD).

 Usage Requirement: New views must explicitly set `permission_classes`.